mozilla/policy-templates/README.md

 `StartPage` is how Firefox starts.
 The choices are no homepage, the default homepage or the previous session.

 With Firefox 78, an additional option as added for `Startpage`, `homepage-locked`.
-This allows for locking the homepage, but still allowing the user to choose whether or not they want to restore their session.
+If this is set, the homepage is locked and the user can choose to restore their session.

 **Compatibility:** Firefox 60, Firefox ESR 60 (StartPage was added in Firefox 60, Firefox ESR 60.4, homepage-locked added in Firefox 78)\
 **CCK2 Equivalent:** `homePage`,`lockHomePage`\